 You can contact your University where you have planned to study for a more exact estimation of yearly costs.

 Living costs will vary significantly depending on the location he/she wants to settle and the living standard of an individual.
-But for Nepali students, few factors may have a greater impact on the cost of living in the US.
+But for Nepali Student, there are few factors that may have a greater impact on the cost of living in the US.
 We have discussed each factor briefly below and also provided different costs:

 - Tuition Fees